ic-meg/Tea-Spillers---Billing-System/README.md

-# ☕ Tea Spillers - Billing Syste
+# ☕ Tea Spillers - Billing System

 Tea Spillers is a simple and beginner-friendly billing system built with **Python** and **Tkinter** for the GUI.
 It simulates a basic Point of Sale (POS) system where users can place orders, apply discounts based on customer type, and generate a printable receipt.